Mead Witter School of Music: Community involvement

 The school provides opportunities through services, programs, and activities that are held on campus.
 Students that are non-music majors are able to take courses with the school of music.
 Private lessons are offered by school through the Community Music Lessons program.
 The program runs under the University of Wisconsin–Madison School of Music to provide its students with experience teaching music lessons for children and adults.
-Lessons that are provided by undergraduate and graduate students enrolled in the School of Music are overseen by individual faculty members, an experienced graduate coordinator, and a staff supervisor.
+Lessons that are provided by undergraduate and graduate students enrolled in the School of Music are overseen by individual faculty members, a graduate coordinator, and a staff supervisor.

 Music Career Services is a department located within the School of Music to provide students and graduates with career opportunities.
 The department offers music career advising appointments, mock interviews, auditions, and feedback on jobs.
 Students also have advisory opportunities with resumes and letters.
 Employers able to post job postings on the Music Career Services website so students and alumni are informed.